AdarshAdarsh304/Vityathi_Linux/README.md

-Student Name	Registration Number
+Student Name : Adarsh
-Adarsh	24BSA10040
+Registration No. :	24BSA10040
-Slot	Date of Submission
+Date of Submission : 31/03/2026
-B22	31/03/2026

 1. Introduction